1990 NBL season: Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Head-to-Head between Eastside Spectres and Brisbane Bullets (1-1).
 Eastside Spectres won For and Against (+7).

 2Head-to-Head between Melbourne Tigers and Perth Wildcats (1-1).
 Melbourne Tigers won For and Against (+11).

 3Sydney Kings won Head-to-Head (2-0).

 Finals

 Playoff bracket

-There were two best of three Elimination finals, two best of three semi-finals, and then best of three grand final.
+There were two best of three Elimination finals, two best of three semifinals, and then best of three grand final series.
 All three of these finals were sudden death.